Fast Track Housing Package

 SB 786 resolves several ambiguities in Housing Element law and its relationship to other elements of the General Plan, and enhances accountability measures within various areas under the law.

-Status: This bill is set to be heard in the Senate Judiciary Committee on April 29th.
+Status: This bill is set to be heard in the Senate Appropriations Committee on May 19th.

 Post-Entitlement